FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 ## Conclusions
 After comparing 27 models, the Decision Tree Tuned Feature-Selected model emerged as the optimal solution.
 A cost-benefit analysis revealed potential annual savings of approximately 1.8 million dollars with its implementation.

-## Ready for Production
+## Readiness for Production
 The decision tree model's high recall for identifying loan default risk indicates readiness for production.
-Continuous monitoring and adjustments post-deployment are recommended to maintain effectiveness.

-## Challenges to Focus on
+## Implementation Phase Challenges
 - Integration with Existing Systems
 - Ensuring Privacy Compliance
 - Enhancing Customer Transparency